Sunnnyyadav/Delta-Demo2/README.md

 # Delta-Demo2
-This is a Demo for Git and Github class
+This is a Demo for Git and Github class.